-Funding Loc al Input Category Quantitative Data Division MPO/RPO Input Input Cost Effectiveness = 25% Measurement of the trips generated by the project in 10 years compared to the cost of the project to NCDOT.
-Demand/Density = 20% Regional Measurement of the total trips along the project route in 10 years / Impact compared to the service area population for the project route.
-15% 15% Impact = 15% Measurement of the trips generated and relieved by the project in 10 years.
-Efficiency = 10% Measurement of the total trips along the project route in 10 years compared to the total revenue seat hours of the project route in 10 years.
-Total = 70% (Division Engineer and Local Input Points account for remaining 30%) Cost Effectiveness = 20% Measurement of the trips generated by the project in 10 years compared to the cost of the project to NCDOT.
-Demand/Density = 10% Division Measurement of the total trips along the project route in 10 years Needs compared to the service area population for the project route.
-25% 25% Impact = 10% Measurement of the trips generated and relieved by the project in 10 years.
-Efficiency = 10% Measurement of the total trips along the project route in 10 years compared to the total revenue seat hours of the project route in 10 years.
-Total = 50% (Division Engineer and Local Input Points account for remaining 50%)
+Funding cal Input Category Quantitative Data Division Input MPO/RPO Input Regional Impact Cost Effectiveness = 25% Measurement of the total projected passenger trips compared to the cost of the project to the state and lifespan of the project.
+Demand/Density = 20% Measurement of the number of total trips as a percentage of the service population.
+Impact = 15% Number of trips affected by the project.
+Efficiency = 10% Total number of trips as a ratio of the total revenue seat hours.
+Total = 70% (Division Engineer and Local Input Points account for remaining 30%) 15% 15% Division Needs Cost Effectiveness = 20% Measurement of the total projected passenger trips compared to the cost of the project to the state and lifespan of the project.
+Demand/Density = 10% Measurement of the number of total trips as a percentage of the service population.
+Impact = 10% Number of trips affected by the project.
+Efficiency = 10% Total number of trips as a ratio of the total revenue seat hours.
+Total = 50% (Division Engineer and Local Input Points account for remaining 50%) 25% 25%